Prateek-Kumar-Anand/Ads-refiner/README.md

 ## 📄 License

-Free to use, modify, and distribute.
+Free to use, modify, and distribute among the public.

 ---